qirh/ArtNavigator/README.md

 ## Known Bugs
  * The annotations on the map only display one entry even if there are multiple.
+ * Doesn't display well on screen sizes that aren't iPhone 7

 ## Features to add
 ### General